ibm-s390-linux/s390-tools/README.md

    Use multipath information to change the configured FCP re-IPL path on detecting issues with the current path.

+ * ap-check:
+   A utility called by mdevctl to assist in managing vfio_ap-passthrough devices.

 For more information refer to the following publications:

   * "Device Drivers, Features, and Commands" chapter "Useful Linux commands"